hedzr/Cmdr.Core/README.md

 I have to copy some codes from Colorify for the dotnetcore devenv.

 There's some reason.
-But I will be pleasure to re-integrate the original or put an issue.
+But I will be pleasure to re-integrate the original or put an issue later.